The Dead Space remake has original developer on board as a consultant

 The Dead Space remake had input from a developer on the original series who has stated that EA has been “amazingly respectful” of the original.

-Dino Ignacio, who worked as a User Experience Director on the original trilogy, put out a tweet following the reveal of the Dead Space remake yesterday which discussed his involvement in the project: “Back in January, I was invited to help guide the developers remaking a game I worked on 13 years ago.”
+Dino Ignacio, who worked as a User Experience Director on not only the original Dead Space but also its two sequels, put out a tweet following the reveal of the Dead Space remake yesterday which reveal his involvement in the project: “Back in January, I was invited to help guide the developers remaking a game I worked on 13 years ago.”

 The tweet continues: “It’s been such a privilege to consult and advise the EA Motive team on a franchise I hold near and dear to my heart.
 Congrats to the whole team!”
 Ignacio also replied to fans who responded to his tweet and gave an insight into the process delving into EA Motive’s attitude towards the remake adding: “It's been a joy to work with them.
 They have been amazingly respectful of the original.”